conversationai/perspectiveapi/api_reference.md

 compared to the primary toxicity models above and have not been tested as thoroughly.

+*   **IDENTITY_ATTACK**: negative, discriminatory, or hateful comment based on criteria including (but not limited to) race or ethnicity, religion, gender, nationality or citizenship, disability, age, or sexual orientation.
-*   **IDENTITY_HATE**: Inciting hatred or anger against a person or group based on identity attributes like race, religion, sexual orientation, disability, or gender.
+*   **INSULT**: insulting, inflammatory, or negative towards a person or a group of people.
-*   **INSULT**: derogatory name calling, pejorative labelling or putting others down.
-*   **PROFANITY**: contains swear words, curse words, or other vulgar, explicit or offensive language.
+*   **PROFANITY**: swear words, curse words, or other obscene or profane language.
-*   **SEXUALLY_EXPLICIT**: contains references to sexual acts, body parts, other lewd content.
 *   **THREAT**: describes an intention to inflict pain, injury, or violence against an individual or group.
+*   **SEXUALLY_EXPLICIT**: contains references to sexual acts, body parts, or other lewd content.
 *   **FLIRTATION**: pickup lines, complimenting appearance, subtle sexual innuendos, etc.